9600dev/llmvm/README.md

 #### You can:

-* Write arbitrary natural language queries that get translated into Starlark code and cooperatively executed.
+* Write arbitrary natural language queries that get translated into Python code and cooperatively executed.
 * Upload .pdf, .txt, .csv and .html and have them ingested by FAISS and searchable by the LLMVM.
 * Add arbitrary Python helpers by modifying ~/.config/llmvm/config.yaml and adding your Python based helpers.
 Note: you may need to hook the helper in [starlark_runtime.py](https://github.com/9600dev/llmvm/blob/master/prompts/starlark/starlark_tool_execution.prompt).
 You may also need to show examples of its use in [prompts/starlark/starlark_tool_execution.prompt](https://github.com/9600dev/llmvm/blob/master/prompts/starlark/starlark_tool_execution.prompt)
 * [server.py](https://github.com/9600dev/llmvm/blob/master/server.py) via /v1/chat/completions endpoint, mimics and forwards to OpenAI's /v1/chat/completions API.